-La Serenissima: an on-site art seminar in Venice, Italy, with Giulia Bernardini, coming in 2023
+La Serenissima: an on-site art seminar in Venice, Italy, with Giulia Bernardini, coming soon

 - Eight days in Venice?!
 YES!!
 Unlike most visitors who blow through this stunning city in a day and a half, missing 90% of what it has to offer, we will visit famous jewels such as the Ducal Palace, St. Mark’s Basilica, the Academy, as well as less-frequented sites like the churches of Santa Maria Gloriosa dei Frari, la Salute, and il Redentore, the Correr and Querini Stampalia museums, and ferry off to Torcello and Burano to see where the earliest lagoon dwellers put down roots.
 See the mouth-watering itinerary.

 - Stay at the award-winning, centrally-located privately run hotel, Locanda San Barnaba, housed in a 16th-century private palace and have breakfast in its lovely courtyard garden